unil-lettres/training/README.md

 Edit hosts file to point **training.lan** to your docker host.

 ## Installation & configuration

-At this point you'll need a ``backpack\pro`` licence and an ``site/auth.json`` file for your [credentials](https://getcomposer.org/doc/articles/authentication-for-private-packages.md#http-basic) to be able to install the dependencies.

 Build & run all the containers for this project.